neondatabase/postgresql_anonymizer/docs/INSTALL.md

-Install on RedHat / CentOS
+Install on RedHat / Rocky Linux / Alma Linux
 ------------------------------------------------------------------------------

 > This is the recommended way to install the `stable` extension